 There are four main reasons why a bad credit history and / or a bankruptcy filing are in recruitment and Registration relevance:

-2. There is a school of thought that, if a person has difficulty managing his or her money, so not that person is able to competently manage client money strikes.
+- There is a general feeling that a bankrupt person may be more likely to participate in fraudulent activities in order to earn his living.
+There is a school of thought that, if a person has difficulty managing his or her money, so not that person is able to competently manage client money strikes.
 Many employers feel that a poor credit rating or the existence of bankruptcy proceedings is a reflection of bad character or bad judgment is.
 Because bankruptcy filings are publicly available that could lead to FINRA Broker Check system, companies should want to avoid setting an individual whose credit history could the reputation of the company by existing or potential customers the impression that the company has lax standards harm employment.

 FINRA?s requirements regarding bankruptcy